-askST: How to apply for VEP and the RFID tag before driving to Malaysia
+askST: How to apply for VEP and RFID tag before driving to Malaysia

-SINGAPORE – Malaysia has implemented the Vehicle Entry Permit (VEP) system since 2019 but has not enforced it in the past few years.

-That is set to change from Oct 1, after Malaysia’s Transport Ministry on May 28 said all foreign-registered vehicles entering Johor from Singapore must have a VEP or risk being barred from entering the country.
+SINGAPORE – From Oct 1, all foreign-registered vehicles entering Johor from Singapore must have a Vehicle Entry Permit (VEP) or risk being barred from entering the country, Malaysia’s Transport Ministry announced on May 28.

 The VEP, which comes with a radio frequency identification (RFID) tag, is meant as an “identity card” for your vehicle when you drive in Malaysia.